 - Recycled Greyboard – I use this as backing to protect prints in the post and when stocked in shops, available here.
-I have started drawing on these when posting them so they are hopefully kept and framed or inspire reuse – perhaps something for a child to paint onto.
+Sometime I draw on these when posting them so they are hopefully kept and framed or inspire reuse – perhaps something for a child to paint onto.